CrunchyData/postgres-operator/hugo/content/gettingstarted/Design/designoverview.md

 configurations which provides fined grained placement of the database data files.

+There is a Service created for the primary Postgres deployment and a Service created for any replica Postgres deployments within a given Postgres cluster.
+Primary services match Postgres deployments using a label *service-name* of the following format:

+    service-name=mycluster
+    service-name=mycluster-replica

 ## Custom Resource Definitions

 Kubernetes Custom Resource Definitions are used in the design